portiaAI/portia-agent-examples/ai-research-agent/README.md

 ## Introduction

-This example demonstrates how to use Portia AI to build an agent that can receive emails about a topic, summarise them to slack and then create a short (2-3 mins) podcast from them.
+This example demonstrates how to use Portia AI to build an agent that can receive emails about a topic, summarise them and then create a short (2-3 mins) podcast from them which is shared to slack / discord.
 It utilises the [Gmail tools](https://docs.portialabs.ai/gmail-tools) and [Slack tools](https://docs.portialabs.ai/portia-tools/slack/) provided by Portia Cloud to read emails about 'AI' and post the summary to slack, as well as creating a new local [Podcastfy](https://github.com/souzatharsis/podcastfy/tree/main) for podcast creation.

 At Portia, we have an email inbox that is signed up to multiple AI newsletters.
-We then use this agent to summarise the emails and post the summary along with the podcast to our #ai-news slack channel once per day.
+We then use this agent to summarise the emails and post the summary along with the podcast to our #ai-news slack channel and to our discord server once per day.
+More details can be found in [this blog post](TODO).

 ## Prerequisites